Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 - I find stoneware to be a nice clay to throw on the wheel.
 I found it to be a nice workable clay for beginners.

-- Stoneware has two firing temperatures: Mid fire range which is typically Cone 5 2167 ℉ (1186 ℃) to Cone 6 2232 ℉ (1222 ℃).
-And High fire which is usually Cone 10 2345 ℉ (1285 ℃).
+- Stoneware has two firing temperatures: Mid-fire range, which is typically Cone 5 2167 ℉ (1186 ℃) to Cone 6 2232 ℉ (1222 ℃).
+And High-fire, which is usually Cone 10 2345 ℉ (1285 ℃).

-Porcelain
+Porcelain Clay

 - True porcelain feels smooth as butter and less forgiving than other clays.

-- It absorbs water rather quickly which can make big changes in its workability.
+- It absorbs water rather quickly, which can make big changes in its workability.

 - When it comes to pottery or ceramics, porcelain is known to be the most regal of all clay types.

 - You can also get Med fire Porcelain.
-Mid fire range which is typically Cone 5 2167 ℉ (1186 ℃) to Cone 6 2232 ℉ (1222 ℃).
-Also High fire which is usually Cone 10 2345 ℉ (1285 ℃).
+Mid-fire range which is typically Cone 5 2167 ℉ (1186 ℃) to Cone 6 2232 ℉ (1222 ℃).
+Also, High-fire which is usually Cone 10 2345 ℉ (1285 ℃).

 - When this type of clay starts to collapse it’s hard to get it back, but oh so smooth to play with on the wheel.
 It’s totally worth the challenge.
-Who knows maybe someday I will throw a true porcelain clay.
+Who knows, maybe someday I will throw a true porcelain clay.

 2) What Is The Best Texture For You

-When hand building you want to have a good amount of grog or sand in your clay.
+When hand building, you want to have a good amount of grog or sand in your clay.
 There are several reasons for this:

 - While scoring and slipping pieces together, you don’t want your clay to start slumping or even collapse.

-- When choosing a Hand Building Clay, it’s best to go with one that has more grog, sand, or both, because it’s better to have a lower shrinkage rate to help prevent cracking.
+- When choosing a Hand Building Clay, it’s best to go with one that has more grog, sand, or both because it’s better to have a lower shrinkage rate to help prevent cracking.

-Clay For Throwing On The Wheel
+Clay For Wheel Throwing

-You will want your clay to be as smooth as possible without collapsing on the wheel.
+When throwing on the potter’s wheel, you will want your clay to be as smooth as possible without collapsing on the wheel.
 The first clay I threw on the wheel was Stoneware with grog; it felt like I was throwing with fine sandpaper.

 When it comes to throwing clay on the wheel, porcelain truly is the best.
-It feels so good as the clay runs against my hands, but is not as forgiving as the stoneware and earthenware clays.
+It feels so good as it runs against my hands, but it is not as forgiving as the stoneware and earthenware clays.
+The clay label will indicate if the clay has any sand or grog in it.
+Some will even say Heavy Grog

 3) What Cone Size Do You Need